omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 ### Dataset

 The dataset I used in this project consists of survey responses.
-I developed the survey instruments to measure undergraduate students' self-reported attitudes along the following dimensions:
+I developed the questionnaire instruments to measure undergraduate students' self-reported attitudes along the following dimensions:

 - `atcs`: CS beliefs
 - `atcsgender`: Gendered belief about CS ability